highwaycus/Bayesian-Analysis-on-Investor-Behaviors/README.md

 # Bayesian-Analysis-on-Investor-Behaviors

 ### Introduction
-In a short word, I want to know if the stock investors change change their behaviors in different periods.
+In a short word, *I want to know if the stock investors change change their behaviors in different periods*.

 In my previous project, k-chart indicator for etf1market, Our team designed a model (k-chart model) to estimate the probabilities of price goes up and down for a stock.
 By observing the past data, I can compute a criterion to determine the prediction.